More than 25 professional dealers from across Canada, the U.S. and Great Britain will take over the bourse at this year’s Royal Convention!

 ROY’S STAMPS • Roy Houtby / 905-934-8377 / email@example.com

 This year marks the 45th year in business for Roy’s Stamps, which was established by St. Catharines, Ont.’s Roy Houtby in 1973.
-His specialities include the stamps and postal history of Canada and the British Commonwealth, and he boasts the world’s largest stock of Canadian first-day covers.
+His specialties include the stamps and postal history of Canada and the British Commonwealth, and he boasts the world’s largest stock of Canadian first-day covers.
 “Better Canadian mint, used and Canadian provinces are always featured,” he adds.
-At this year’s Fall show, Roy’s Stamps will be offering “lots of new postal history, semi-official airmail covers as well as a number of new classic first-day covers.”
-Houtby is a past president of the Canadian Stamp Dealers’ Association; has organized the Best Western Stamp Show in St. Catharines since 1977; and has served as the bourse chairman of the St. Catharines Stamp Club’s “Cathex” show since 1979.
-Houtby has also chaired the Ottawa Fall Stamp Fair for the past 15 years and has served as bourse chair for several national events, including Royal 2009, BNAPEX 2015, Royal 2018 and the upcoming BNAPEX 2019.
-Houtby was also recently appointed to the American Philatelic Society’s Dealer Advisory Council.
+Houtby is a past president of the CSDA; has organized the Best Western Stamp Show in St. Catharines since 1977; and has served as the bourse chairman of the St. Catharines Stamp Club’s “Cathex” show since 1979.
+Houtby has also chaired the Ottawa Fall Stamp Fair for the past 15 years and has served as bourse chair for several national events, including Royal 2009, BNAPEX 2015, Royal 2018 and the upcoming BNAPEX 2019 in Ottawa.
+Houtby is also a member of the APS’ Dealer Advisory Council.

 TAYLOR STAMPS • Rob Taylor / 905-799-0103 / firstname.lastname@example.org

 Brampton, Ont.’s Rob Taylor is the owner of Taylor Stamps, which specializes in Canada from the 1851-59 Pence and Cents issues to Large and Small Queens in booklets, panes and coils.
-Taylor, who’s a director with the West Toronto Stamp Club, is also interested in material of Great Britain, Australia and the U.S. He’s also a member of the Philatelic Specialists Society of Canada as well as the expertizing committee of the Vincent Graves Greene Philatelic Research Foundation.
+Taylor, who’s a director with the West Toronto Stamp Club, is also interested in material of Great Britain, Australia and the U.S. He’s also a member of the PSSC as well as the expertizing committee of the Vincent Graves Greene Philatelic Research Foundation.

 With experience from working in his father’s Toronto-area stamp store, Vance Carmichael ran his first mail auction in November 1972.
 It consisted of 348 lots on one page in Linn’s Stamp News.
 Since then, Vance Auctions has hosted more than 330 sales.
 What began as a “one-man show” now requires a staff of more than 15 full- and part-time employees to run seven auctions a year.
-Although their headquarters in Smithville, Ont. has expanded four times within the same building, the address has remained the same for more than four decades.
-At the Fall National Postage Stamp and Coin Show, Vance Auctions will be carrying a wide range of worldwide stamps and covers available for outright sale.
+Although their headquarters in Smithville, Ont., has expanded four times within the same building, the address has remained the same for more than four decades.

 WILLIAM COATES PHILATELIST • Bill Coates / 289-668-0314 / email@example.com